RSTeam02/HTML-Router/readme.md

 # HTML Router

+The HTML Router makes it possible to switch between apps and run them independently on a node server.
-It uses for example the previous github projects "Pattern Maker" and "IOClock" with small changes (import path changes, hbs templates instead of html...etc.) to switch between them and run independently on a node server.
+It uses for example previous github projects "Pattern Maker" and "IOClock" with small changes (import path changes, hbs templates instead of html...etc.)
 Used node modules:
 + express
 + express3-handlebars